-0.06 Appendix.
+08.06 Appendix.

-An appendix incorporated within an IMC, IP or TI will contain supplementary guidance material about the parent document.
+An appendix incorporated within an IMC, IP, or TI will contain supplementary guidance material about the parent document.
 Appendices must pertain to the IMC, IP, or TI to which they are appended within the document itself and follow the format of the parent document to the greatest extent possible.
 They do not contain policies, responsibilities, or requirements, which have been discussed in the parent document.
+There are few format requirements for an appendix.
+The following document types (See section 0040-08) may become an appendix:

+a table or series of tables

+a figure or series of figures

+an outline

+a report

+any combination of these items

 A standalone IMC appendix format will follow the parent IMC format as much as possible, and, on rare occasions, may contain additional policies, responsibilities, or requirements that are not discussed in the basic document.
 Exceptions to this rule must be documented in the revision history table.
 Both incorporated and unincorporated appendices will be depicted by a letter (A, B, C, etc.) in the appendix title.
+Exceptions may be granted when appendices correspond to a series of criteria; for instance, Criterion I through XII could be contained in Appendices 1 through 12.
 (Several security documents use the term “Addendum” instead of “Appendix”.
 The use of addendum, which has been utilized since the beginning of the Security ROP, is only found in a small number of security documents that have been vetted through industry.
 Because industry has seen, utilized, and referenced these documents, it would be difficult to change the documentation that uses “Addendum” instead of “Appendix”.
 Only security documents will use the term “Addendum”.
 All others must use the term “Appendix”.)

 Unincorporated appendices for IPs and TIs are extremely rare but must follow the parent document to the greatest extent possible.
-See ections 0.02 and 0.04 for section header information.
+See sections 08.02 and 08.04 for section header information.

-See ection 0.01 for IMC section headers.
+See section 08.01 and exhibit 6.2 for IMC section headers and further information.

 Section 01.
 “Purpose.”
 This section briefly explains why an appendix is being provided.